 In response to the girl who wept after asking, "Why children suffer," Pope Francis honors the women of all ages because they alone have wisdom that were honed from a different perspective; and men should solicit and bow to this wisdom.

-This is his response to the young man who asked on what to do with so much information in our generation.
+This was his answer to the young man who asked on what to do with so much information in our generation.
 Indeed, knowing something is not enough, because knowledge should be utilized and not kept hidden.
 To those who have been given much, much will be demanded from them.
 (Luke 12:48)

 Actions speak louder than words as we all say, but knowledge without practice and application is inutile.
 Yet, His Holiness reiterates the need to feel - that, when you put your knowledge into action, you should not forget to feel the emotion - to sympathize and empathize.